 Pilates is more than just a physical workout; it coordinates the mind, body and spirit through the precise execution of a combination of simple exercises that aim to achieve core strength, balance, flexibility and endurance.
 Pilates is based on the following principles:

 - Postural alignment

-Floor pilates is performed on mats and uses only a few pieces of equipment while Apparatus pilates uses various equipment specially designed for pilates such as:
+Floor pilates is performed on a mat and uses only a few pieces of equipment, while Apparatus Pilates uses various equipment specially designed for pilates such as: